-20.1.6 Office Space
+19.1.6 Office Space

-No specific office space has been reserved for Adjunct Faculty members.
-Adjuncts should work with their respective department chairs if office space or storage is needed.
+Adjuncts should work with their respective department chairs if office space or storage is needed or utilize the dedicated adjunct office space located on the 3rd floor of Science Hall.

-20.1.7 Remuneration
+19.1.7 Remuneration

 Adjunct instructors are paid based on the formula of enrollment times credit hours times \$100.
 If the enrollment is more than 5 students, then they are paid the maximum amount of credit hours times base pay.